traefik/mesh/docs/content/migration/maesh-v1.md

 ### Debug

-The `--debug` CLI flag is deprecated and will be removed in a futur Major release.
+The `--debug` CLI flag is deprecated and will be removed in a future major release.
 Instead, you should use the new `--logLevel` flag with `debug` as value.

 ### SMI Mode

-The `--smi` CLI flag is deprecated and will be removed in a future Major release.
+The `--smi` CLI flag is deprecated and will be removed in a future major release.
 Instead, you should use the new and backward compatible `--acl` flag.